SatabdiGautam/nast-earthquake/README.md

 ---

 ## 2) Description
-This project automates downloading earthquake data from USGS and stores it locally for further processing.
+This project automates downloading earthquake data and stores it locally for further processing.
 It provides a **Command-Line Interface (CLI)** for easy interaction and management of earthquake data.

 Version control is handled with Git.